 Well, one night I was really craving some Italian food, and my Danny’s creativity kicked into gear.
 He remembered a zucchini dish we had a friend’s house a year earlier.
 And he remembered that we got a French mandoline for our wedding.
 And so he got creative to surprise me.
 I came home from work to a husband in the kitchen, candlelight, and one of the most delicious meals I’ve ever had.
 To this day it is one of our favorite meals to eat (and the favorite of every dinner guest that we’ve cooked it for).

-Giacomo's.
-(The sauce was so delicious, once we finished our "pasta" we started eating the tomatoey goodness with a spoon until the pan was licked clean.)
+And yes, it’s ITALIAN.
+And we actually like it better than traditional pasta!!
+And it is made with a pasta sauce that Danny created that night in an attempt to mirror the quality of his favorite Boston restaurant, Giacomo’s.
+(The sauce was so delicious, once we finished our “pasta” we started eating the tomatoey goodness with a spoon until the pan was licked clean.)

 I’m so thankful my sweet husband loves to feed me.
 It certainly makes me feel a lot of love around here.

 I present to you, the most perfect meal to make for some romantic dining at home……

 3 Tbsp olive oil